lwrsmiling/news360/README.md

 2. I also tried to login the mailbox in browsers and include this part into the automation tests.
    - I can successfully login my mailbox by clicking the corresponding buttons automatically.
    - After logining to mailbox, the DOM is a very big tree.
 To find the element contains the link to the "password reset" email, it took a long time.
    - However, I haven't figured out a way to locate the email.
+I should try to add more "wait" functions.